wvlet/airframe/docs/airframe-rpc.md

 }
 ```

-RPCContext is available both for Finagle and gRPC backend.
+RPCContext is available both for Netty and gRPC backend.

 ### Receiving Raw HTTP Responses